rocicorp/hello-zero-do/README.md

 This runs Zero in a Cloudflare Durable Object.
 It's a simple example, but it proves that it's possible to run Zero in a Durable Object.

+# Why run Zero in DO?

+This sample was written for a Zero user who was running collaboration sessions in DOs.
+Sometimes they needed to force shut down these DOs.
+It would be unreliable to send every DO a message telling it to shut down.
+But if they wrote the state into a DB and instead synced that state, it would be perfectly reliable.
+The DO would just monitor what state it is supposed to be in and shut itself down when necessary.

+More generally any time a DO needs some subset of PG data, it could be useful to have a live-updated, consistent view of it rather than having to query.

 ## Running

 We need 4 different terminals to run this example!